-Of all Lou Reed’s remarkable ensembles, the one group that garners the least attention yet deserves accolades aplenty was anchored by Ellard- James Boles.
+Of all Lou Reed’s remarkable ensembles, the one collective that garners the least attention, yet deserves accolades aplenty, was anchored by Ellard- James Boles.
 Commencing with Take No Prisoners in 1978, a swinging live set wherein Lou’s stream of conscious humor displaces his habitual street hassled libretto, “Moose” grooves heartily akin to a big band bassist.

 Courtesy of Ellard James Boles Facebook